Agreement is needed at international level on mechanisms to ensure better preparedness for the next pandemic.

 COVID-19 has reinforced traditional vaccine production patterns, but the global vaccine trade has changed considerably.

-Europe has already made a significant financial contribution to beating the pandemic, now it has the oppurtunity and moral responsibility to do more.
+Europe has already made a significant financial contribution to beating the pandemic, now it has the opportunity and moral responsibility to do more.

 How can we better prepare for future pandemics?
 In this event, co-hosted by the Center for Global Development and Bruegel think tanks, speakers will present "A Global Deal for Our Pandemic Age", a report of the G20 High Level Independent Panel on Financing the Global Commons for Pandemic Preparedness and Response.